karensa11/shop-now-project/README.md

 The state is saved to the session, and is persistent even after browser refresh F5, but not if opening new TAB or new window.

 - **Server**<br/>Server calls done in common framework.
 This framework is sending the request to the BE, and checking its status.
 In case its 200, it will executes the callbacks / session dispatch, in case its invalid status (e.g. 404 - not found) and this is valid scenario (e.g. search for data), it will execute callback for this status

+####  Logic and procedures
+- **Logging and tracability** <br/>
+The micro services are traced using zipkin (via rabbitMQ notification system).
+All the transactions get's unique id from zipkin.
+All log entries from docker log are saved into a file in the file system

+- **API gateway**<br/>
+All external calls must go thru API gateway.<br/>Calls are filtered with the  sequence of filters in the gateway, and if everything is ok the call is proceeding to the requested ms. <br/>Current filters are: <br/>1) Logging filter - add log entry that associated between the retrieved session id / transaction id and the zipkin id <br/>2) Roles filter - checks if the user (authenticationId) is allowed to inoke the requested rest on the ms <br/>3) XSS filter - check requested URL, parameters and headers

+- **Security**<br/>
+Several security elements:<br/>1) Restrict access to rest based on user role via gateway filter.
+In the API gateway there is configuration file security.properties which defines what rest pattern each user type is allowed to activate (guest, user or admin)<br/>2) XSS validation - done in 2 places - request body during the JSon serialization (in the MS itself), requested URL, parameters and headers in the API gateway<br/>3) Input datatypes restrictions and validations using javax.validation.constraints.* annotations

+- **Database**<br/>
+Fow now, each ms has its own database with 1-2 tables. <br/>Database implemented using H2 database, and its using in-memory database (once the server restarted, database changes vanished). <br/>The tables each having initial data for testing proposes, which is loaded from file data.sql

 ## Reports Overview
 ### UI testing and report